AFOS Membership Categories:

-- Partial Practice: An optometrist who works sixteen (16) or fewer hours per week in compensated optometrically related activities within a federal facility will be eligible for partial practice membership.
+- Partial Practice: A doctor of optometry who works sixteen (16) or fewer hours per week in compensated optometrically related activities within a federal facility will be eligible for partial practice membership.
 The optometrist will certify his or her federal practice on the membership application and is responsible for notifying the AFOS Executive Director immediately if their status changes.
 Partial Practice AFOS members are eligible to join the AOA as Partial Practice members and will have full privileges within AFOS.

 - Life: Life membership will be conferred upon any member who:

 1) has attained at least 65 years of age,

 2) is receiving retired pay from the Federal Government as an optometrist,

 3) has been a member of the Society in any category for thirty (30) accumulative years (The years of membership do not have to be continuous years and can be accumulatively combined among various categories), and